ArkhamKnightGPC/ArkhamKnightGPC/README.md

 - [CadernoArkhamICPC](https://github.com/ArkhamKnightGPC/CadernoArkhamICPC): Solutions to competitive programming problems, featuring algorithms like Fast Fourier Transform, Wavelet Trees, and the Aho-Corasick automaton.
 - [INF421](https://github.com/ArkhamKnightGPC/INF421): Evolutionary algorithms project for an informatics course at École Polytechnique.
 Includes complexity proofs using fitness levels and empirical performance analysis on benchmark functions.
 - [RastreadorIP](https://github.com/ArkhamKnightGPC/RastreadorIP): IP Tracker made using Next.js and the **react-leaflet** package.
+- [](https://github.com/ArkhamKnightGPC/sistema-seguranca): VHDL project for a security system using an ultrasonic sensor and a servo motor.
+Can be controlled using a Processing application through MQTT messaging.

 Feel free to reach out to me at gabriel.pereira-de-carvalho@polytechnique.edu